Esperion Outlines Upcoming Milestones and Announces Preliminary Fourth Quarter 2022 Financial Results

 – Company presenting at J.P.
 Morgan 41st Annual Healthcare Conference –

 ANN ARBOR, Mich., Jan.
-08, 2023 (GLOBE NEWSWIRE) -- Esperion (NASDAQ: ESPR) today announced preliminary, unaudited fourth-quarter 2022 financial results and highlighted key upcoming anticipated milestones which represent continued execution of the Company’s transformational plan.
+08, 2023 (GLOBE NEWSWIRE) -- Esperion ESPR today announced preliminary, unaudited fourth-quarter 2022 financial results and highlighted key upcoming anticipated milestones which represent continued execution of the Company's transformational plan.

 "Esperion stands committed to our strategic vision of driving accelerated growth and expansion of our bempedoic acid franchise, with the ultimate goal of reducing LDL cholesterol and improving cardiovascular outcomes, particularly in patients who are unable to tolerate or reach their goals with statins," said Sheldon Koenig, Esperion's president and chief executive officer.
 "With the robust CLEAR Outcomes data being presented and supporting regulatory submissions in the first half of 2023, we are poised to deliver significant value for shareholders in the coming months, as we look forward to potential label expansion and believe we will be entitled to receive partner milestone payments upon regulatory approvals.
 In line with our goal of increasing cardiovascular health awareness, we are also pleased to announce a new partnership with RFK Racing, which will provide ample opportunities for community engagement and education to their large and diverse consumer base.
 We look forward to building on our momentum in 2023 and beyond as we seek to maximize our opportunity with NEXLETOL® (bempedoic acid) and NEXLIZET® (bempedoic acid and ezetimibe) and drive the franchise towards blockbuster status."